 I went the next day to a group class, but the class was so large that I felt very overwhelmed and left early.
-I decided to go to the class offered at the hospital where he was born, where two of the nurses we had met would be teaching the class.
-The first thing they had me do was weigh him, feed him, and then weigh him again.
+I decided to attend the class offered at the hospital where he was born, where two of the nurses we met would be teaching the class.
+They had me first weigh him, feed him, and then weigh him again.
 When we weighed him after his hour-long feeding, the lactation consultant told me he had only eaten 20ml!

 She suggested I start supplementing with formula and put me on a pumping schedule to try and increase my supply.
-We went home and immediately began the routine and at the next week’s visit he had gained nearly 2 pounds.
+We went home and immediately began the routine, and at the next week’s visit, he had gained nearly 2 pounds.

-We continued the routine and he continued to grow and thrive, but my supply didn’t seem to be increasing, and he still seemed so restless while nursing.
-The restlessness turned into full on screaming after he nursed or drank a bottle of breast milk.
+We continued the routine, and he continued to grow and thrive, but my supply didn’t seem to be increasing, and he still seemed so restless while nursing.
+The restlessness turned into full-on screaming after he nursed or drank a bottle of breast milk.
 I called his doctor, and she said it sounded like he had reflux.
 She prescribed Zantac and suggested that I cut dairy out of my diet.
-I met with my own doctor for my 6-week postpartum checkup and told her about having to cut out dairy.
+I met with my doctor for my 6-week postpartum checkup and told her about having to cut out dairy.
 She had experienced the same thing, so she sat down with me and went over things I could and couldn’t eat and what to look for on food labels.
 I also had a friend who did the same thing, so I followed her food plan, but he still would get so upset when he had any breast milk.
 After nearly a month of pumping every two hours, not eating, not sleeping, and trying to grieve the loss of my father, who had passed away two weeks before our son was born, I was an emotional mess.